ege915/cse15l-lab-reports/LabReport3.md

 ![Image](option4-2.png)

 **explanation**: ```less --pattern=pattern``` highlights every occurrence of the word that you want to find.
 Whatever is after the = sign is the word that will be highlighted.
 This is useful because it allows you to see the occurences of whatever word you want to find at all once.
-For example, if you wanted to see if you use the word "electricity" a lot in a certain paragraph, you could use less ```--pattern=electricity``` to see how often "electricity" shows up in that paragraph.
+For example, if you wanted to see if you use the word "electricity" a lot in a certain paragraph, you could use less ```--pattern=electricity``` to see how many times "electricity" is highlighted in that paragraph.

 **citation**: I found this command-line option by using the built in command ```man less```.